 The Core Idea: Conventional Commits

-The magic ingredient is conventional commits — a standardized commit message format that tells tooling what kind of change you made.
+The piece that makes this work is conventional commits, a standard commit message format that tells tooling what kind of change you made.
+The commit log stops being just a story for humans and becomes structured input.

 <type>(<scope>): <description>